Richard Strauss: Success in conducting and tone poems (1885–1898)

-In 1885 Strauss met the composer Alexander Ritter who was a violinist in the Meiningen orchestra and the husband of one of Richard Wagner's nieces.
+In 1885, Strauss met the composer Alexander Ritter who was a violinist in the Meiningen orchestra and the husband of one of Richard Wagner's nieces.
 An avid champion of the ideals of Wagner and Franz Liszt, Ritter had a tremendous impact on the trajectory of Strauss's work as a composer from 1885 onward.
 Ritter convinced Strauss to abandon his more conservative style of composing and embrace the "music of the future" by modeling his compositional style on Wagner and Liszt.
 He further influenced Strauss by engaging him in studies and conversations on the writings of Arthur Schopenhauer, Wagner, and Friedrich von Hausegger.
 All of this together gave a new aesthetic anchor to Strauss which first became evident in his embrace of the tone poem genre.

-After leaving his post in Meiningen in 1886, Strauss spent several weeks traveling throughout Italy before assuming a new post as third conductor at the Bavarian State Opera (then known as the Munich Hofoper).
+In 1886, after leaving his post in Meiningen, Strauss spent several weeks traveling throughout Italy before assuming a new post as third conductor at the Bavarian State Opera, then known as the Munich Hofoper.
 While traveling he wrote down descriptions of the various sites he was seeing along with tonal impressions that went with those descriptions.
 These he communicated in a letter to his mother, and they ultimately were used as the beginning of his first tone poem, Aus Italien (1886).
 Shortly after Strauss assumed his opera conducting duties in Munich, Ritter himself moved to the city in September 1886.
-For the next three years the two men would meet regularly, often joined by Thuille and Anton Seidl, in order to discuss music, particularly Wagner and Liszt, and discuss poetry, literature, and philosophy.
+For the next three years the two men met regularly, often joined by Thuille and Anton Seidl, to discuss music, particularly Wagner and Liszt, and discuss poetry, literature, and philosophy.

 Strauss's tenure at the Bavarian State Opera was not a happy one.
 With the death of Ludwig II of Bavaria in June 1886, the opera house was not as well financially supported by his successor Otto of Bavaria which meant that much of the more ambitious and expensive repertoire that he wanted to stage, such as Wagner's operas, were unfeasible.
 The opera assignments he was given, works by Boieldieu, Auber and Donizetti, bored him, and to make matters worse Hermann Levi, the senior conductor at the house, was often ill and Strauss was required to step in at the last minute to conduct performance for operas which he had never rehearsed.
 This caused problems for him, the singers, and the orchestra.

-During this time, Strauss did find much more enjoyable conducting work outside Munich in Berlin, Dresden, and Leipzig.
-In the latter city he met and befriended the composer Gustav Mahler in the autumn of 1887.
+During this time, Strauss found much more enjoyable conducting work outside Munich in Berlin, Dresden, and Leipzig.
+In Leipzig he met and befriended the composer Gustav Mahler in the autumn of 1887.
 Also happily, Strauss met his future wife, soprano Pauline de Ahna, in 1887.
-De Ahna was then a voice student at the Munich Musikschule (now the University of Music and Performing Arts Munich), but soon switched to private lessons with Strauss who became her principal teacher.
+De Ahna was then a voice student at the Munich Musikschule, now the University of Music and Performing Arts Munich, but soon switched to private lessons with Strauss, who became her principal teacher.